mgarcia01752/PyPNM/docs/api/fast-api/multi/analysis/multi-chanest-min-avg-max.md

 \{i_{\max}[k]\}_{k=0}^{K-1}
 \]

-are the Min–Avg–Max imaginary-part profiles.
+are the Min-Avg-Max imaginary-part profiles.

 These statistics characterize how the in-phase and quadrature components of the channel vary across snapshots for each subcarrier.